-Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 4 Rack 12 Storage Basin(s) Bidding of Control Measure - November 30, 2014.
+Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period Remaining punch list work continues.
+4 Rack 12 Storage Basin(s) Bidding of Control Measure - November 30, 2014.
 Achievement of Full Operation - October 31, 2017.
 Construction Notice to Proceed was issued on May 29, 2015.
 Achievement of Full Operation occurred on October 30, 2017.
 Work continues on remaining punch list items.
-Project costs incurred during the reporting period were approximately \$549,993.43 5 Rack 14 Storage Basin(s) Bidding of Control Measure - October 31, 2014.
+Project costs incurred during the reporting period were approximately \$224.76 5 Rack 14 Storage Basin(s) Bidding of Control Measure - October 31, 2014.
 Achievement of Full Operation - April 30, 2017.
 Project complete.
 Achievement of Full Operation occurred on January 3, 2017.
 No costs were incurred during the reporting period.
 6 Rack 15 Storage Basin(s) Bidding of Control Measure - November 30, 2013.
 Achievement of Full Operation - October 31, 2015.
 Project complete.
 Project placed in service on October 30, 2015.
 Achievement of Full Operation occurred on February 17, 2016.
 No costs were incurred during the reporting period.
 7 Rack 22 Storage Basin(s) Bidding of Control Measure - October 31, 2015.
 Achievement of Full Operation - December 31, 2017.
 Project complete.
 Achievement of Full Operation occurred on November 29, 2017.
 Construction is complete.
 No costs were incurred during the reporting period.

 Row # Control Measure Location Description Critical Milestones Progress During Reporting Period Costs Incurred During Reporting Period 8 Rack 26 and 28 Green infrastructure plus optimized conveyance Bidding of Control Measure - October 31, 2021.
 Achievement of Full Operation - December 31, 2022.
 The Court entered the Second Amendment to the Consent Decree December 17, 2019 which replaced the storage basin with Green infrastructure plus optimized conveyance.
 Construction was completed for one aspect of the IP alternative, called Aqueduct Green Street Improvements.
-The Rack 26 work is being designed in house, with subconsultant design of the Rack structure and foundation, including hydraulic modeling, with two primary alternatives under consideration to minimize work in Hickory.
-The Rack 28 work is proceeding as design build as a change order to the Uhler project to coordinate with other work on Memorial Parkway.
-Project costs incurred during the reporting period were approximately \$ 54,140.92.
-8.a.
+The Rack 26 work design work continued.
+The Rack 28 work is proceeding as a change order to the Uhler project to coordinate with other work on Memorial Parkway.
+The design has been completed and the Permit to Install application has been submitted to Ohio EPA.
+The design documents have been transmitted to the Contractor for pricing.
+Project costs incurred during the reporting period were approximately \$41,449.70 8.a.
 Rack 26 and 28 Develop and implement GI O&M Plans Submit O&M Plan in accordance with Exhibit 7, no later than March 1, 2019 U.S. EPA issued an approval of the City's O&M Plan on October 23, 2019.
 GI performance reporting is provided in Appendix H. Costs are reported in Section 2C as part of the overall Program costs.